Uberspace/lab/source/guide_drupal.rst

 Cronjob
 -------

-For executing periodical tasks like updatong the search index, purging old logs or checking for updates, etc. you will need to set up a cronjob.
+For executing periodical tasks like updating the search index, purging old logs or checking for updates, etc. you will need to set up a cronjob.

 Get your cron URL for your site under Administration → Configuration → System → Cron.
 We create a